-RAIL HAS BEEN A KEY PART OF NEW ZEALAND’S DEVELOPMENT AND TRANSPORTATION SYSTEMS FOR 150 YEARS.
+RAIL HAS BEEN A KEY PART OF NEW ZEALAND’S DEVELOPMENT AND TRANSPORTATION SYSTEMS FOR ALMOST 160 YEARS.

-Today, after many years of under investment and decline, rail is undergoing a renaissance with significant investment being made in recent years in both upgrading and re-equipping KiwiRail’s national freight network as well as modernising and rebuilding urban passenger systems in Auckland and Wellington.
+Today, after many years of under investment and decline, rail is undergoing a renaissance with significant investment planned to both upgrading and re-equipping KiwiRail’s national freight network as well as continuing modernising and rebuilding urban passenger systems in Auckland and Wellington.
 New Zealand’s largest infrastructure project, the 3.5 km long underground Auckland City Rail Link is scheduled to open by 2024 and planning is underway on light rail projects in both Auckland and Wellington.

 Key organisations in the New Zealand Rail sector include

 The RTSA’s membership is drawn from a broad cross section of these organisations as well as from contractors, suppliers and consultancies.
 We run a regular programme of lunchtime and evening meetings and events in both Wellington and Auckland, with many broadcast by video conference or webinar.